 Study Visit to Berlin, 03 – 06 April 2018

-This programme consists of a study visit to the city of Berlin where National Socialism originated.
+This programme consists of a study visit to the city of Berlin, in Germany, the country where National Socialism originated.
 Berlin was the seat of Nazi power through the years of the Third Reich, 1933-1945.
 The study visit to Berlin would have particular appeal to teachers as well as being attractive to anyone with an interest in modern European history.

 It includes an overview of Jewish Berlin and its history and there are also visits to Holocaust sites.
 Working with Holocaust scholars and educators, the programme allows participants to grasp the enormity of the Holocaust and its resonances within the city.